 When it’s dark in the early evening or late afternoon, finding fun fall activities becomes more complicated depending on where you live.
 As the weather wears off, some teens may become more inclined to stay indoors and stay glued to their electronics.

 But that’s not good for their health — mentally or physically.
-So it’s important to encourage your teen to get involved and find creative ways to stay active during the fall.
+So it’s important to encourage your teen to get involved and find creative ways to stay active in fitness gym during the fall.

 So the next time you listen, “I’m annoyed!” or you see your teen lying down next to the TV, suggest some of these fun things for teens to do fall: